Is It Safe?

 What Exactly Is Talkie AI?

-Talkie AI is a chatbot app that uses artificial intelligence to simulate conversations with a range of personalities — from celebrities and historical figures to completely original, user-created characters.
+Talkie AI is a chatbot app that uses artificial intelligence to simulate conversations with a range of personalities — from celebrities and historical figures to completely original, user-created AI characters.

 While it’s marketed primarily as entertainment, Talkie AI also suggests it can be a tool for guidance, coaching, and even AI-powered therapy.
 This blurs the line between harmless fun and interactions that could have real consequences.